Free Washington D.C. Arrests, Criminal Records, & Probation Search

 If you know someone is incarcerated in a DC local jail, you can start by calling that jail directly.
 Local jails usually have specific processes for getting in touch with an inmate and posting their bail.
 The jail should be able to provide you with a specific address for mailing an inmate, visiting houses, and any other communication policies.

 DC jails only hold a limited number of inmates, and they are separated between the two facilities.
-The CDF only houses male offenders.
+The Central Detention Facility (CDF) only houses male offenders.
 The jail consists of pre-trial offenders, those sentenced to misdemeanors, and convicted felons that are transferred to the Federal Bureau of Prisons.7

-The CTF contains male and female offenders as well as juveniles that are being held as adults.
+The Correctional Treatment Facility (CTF) contains male and female offenders as well as juveniles that are being held as adults.

-If the individual is not in either of these jails and the jail is unable to tell you where they are located, you may have to reach out to DC’s criminal division or the MPDC.
+If the individual is not in either of these jails and the jail is unable to tell you where they are located, you may have to reach out to DC’s criminal division or the Metropolitan Police Department (MPD).

 They may have been transferred to federal prison, and a search of the Federal Prison Bureau may help you locate the individual (more on that later).